lordbaldwin1/bb-go/README.md

 A bitboard-based chess engine implementation in Go!

 ## TODO
-- make sure checking if king is in check is working properly
+- think about error handling in parsePosition for UCI protocol

 ## Building and Running